-It’s Mental Health Awareness Week, so what better time to evaluate your organisation’s approach to supporting employees with mental health issues?
+This year has been challenging for all of us, so there's never been a better time to evaluate your organisation’s approach to supporting employees with mental health issues.

 Before I describe my insights on how mindfulness can positively impact mental health at work, I wanted to share my own personal experience…

 I arrive 15 minutes early, as per usual.
 Taking a seat in the waiting room, I scroll though the agenda for the meeting ahead.
 I put my phone back in my pocket and look around the room.
 I stare into the distance, absorbing the floor-to-ceiling fish tank behind reception.